Darqueze Dennard: 2015

 In the Bengals' season-opener against the Oakland Raiders, Dennard recorded five solo tackles and defended a pass in a 33–13 victory.
 During a Week 4 matchup against the Kansas City Chiefs, he earned a season-high six combined tackles and deflected a pass, as the Bengals won their fourth consecutive game 36–21.
 On October 18, 2015, Dennard made a tackle and his first career interception after picking off a pass attempt by E. J. Manuel during the Bengals' 34–21 victory.
-On November 22, 2015, he earned the first start of his career and made two solo tackles in a 31-34 loss to the Arizona Cardinals.
-He started in place of Adam Jones who was unable to play due to a foot injury, but was unable to finish the contest after suffering a shoulder injury.
-On November 27, 2015, the Cincinnati Bengals officially placed him on injured reserve for the remainder of the season after discovering he had torn ligaments in his right shoulder that would require surgery.
+On November 22, 2015, he earned the first start of his career and made two solo tackles in a 34–31 loss to the Arizona Cardinals.
+He started in place of Jones who was unable to play due to a foot injury, but was unable to finish the contest after suffering a shoulder injury.
+On November 27, 2015, the Bengals officially placed him on injured reserve for the remainder of the season after discovering he had torn ligaments in his right shoulder that would require surgery.
 Dennard finished the 2015 season with 20 combined tackles (14 solo), three pass deflections, and an interception in ten games and one start.